RalphAS/Pseudospectra.jl/README.md

 Although this package is designed with an eye to plotting results, the computational routines are usable without a plotting package,

-Drivers are included for Plots.jl, Makie.jl, and PyPlot.jl.
+Drivers are included for Plots.jl, Makie.jl, and PythonPlot.jl.
 The drivers will be loaded automatically if the corresponding plotting package(s) is/are loaded (via Requires or as package extensions).